Dissertation Release/Embargo Options:

 From the inception of the modern doctorate in the early 19th century, a central purpose of doctoral education has been to prepare students to make significant scholarly contributions to knowledge.
 The dissertation is submitted as public evidence of your scholarly accomplishment meriting the conferral of the doctoral degree.
 In keeping with this long-standing tradition, which is consistent with the university's public mission, it has always been the university's expectation that every doctoral dissertation and abstract will be released upon conferral of the degree.
 Only in specific circumstances may release of a dissertation be deferred, and then only for a limited period of time.

-Two dissertation embargo options are available:
+Two dissertation embargo options are available: University of Michigan Only Access and Full Restriction.

-University of Michigan only access.
 A student may choose to restrict access to the dissertation to members of the University of Michigan community (those with a uniqname and a Kerberos password) for up to one year from the date of degree conferral.
 The title and abstract will be displayed in online listings of the University of Michigan Library, but the content of the dissertation will not be available to view or to download.

-Full restriction.
 A student may seek permission from the Graduate Studies Office for an embargo that restricts all access to the dissertation for up to one year from the date of degree conferral.
 Permission will be granted only when:

 - The student (or his or her collaborators) is applying for a patent on research contained in the dissertation and does not wish to make the contents public until the patent application has been filed; or